-To counter some of these barriers we need to talk about the seriousness, cumulative impact, and causes of musculoskeletal disorders and that farmer-focused ergonomics offer one way towards safer farm work.
+To counter some of these barriers we need to talk about the seriousness, cumulative impact and causes of musculoskeletal disorders and that farmer-focused ergonomics offer one way toward safer farm work.
 The cost associated with these changes should be viewed in relation to what can be saved in the long run, the farmer’s health and farm viability.

 What can be done to prevent pain while farming?

-For a comprehensive list of these strategies including the guidelines shared below check out Simple Solutions for Farm Workers published by the U.S. Department of Human Health – Center for Disease Control and Prevention.
+For a comprehensive list of these strategies including the guidelines shared below, check out Simple Solutions for Farm Workers published by the U.S. Department of Human Health — Centers for Disease Control and Prevention.